talha131/dotfiles/README.md

 Fuzzy File Finder
 -----------------

 1. I tried [command-t](https://wincent.com/products/command-t/) but I could not make it work.
-It requires that your copy of vim should be compiled with the same version of ruby with which you compiled command-t, which effectively means you have to compile Vim yourself.
+It requires that your copy of Vim should be compiled with the same version of ruby with which you compiled command-t, which effectively means you have to compile Vim yourself.
 2. I took the easier way, use [CtrlP](http://kien.github.com/ctrlp.vim/).
 It is basically the same as Command-T but written in pure Vimscript.
 This means it neither requires Ruby support enabled in Vim nor does it require the compilation of some Ruby extension implemented in C.
 3. Other extensions are either not what I wanted, for example, [LustyJuggler](http://www.vim.org/scripts/script.php?script_id%3D2050), or not actively maintained any more like [FuzzyFinder](http://www.vim.org/scripts/script.php?script_id%3D1984) and [fuzzy file finder](https://github.com/jamis/fuzzy_file_finder).